Policy and Procedures

 Experimental hazards – biological, radiological or chemical agents administered to animals for purposes of studying a disease process

 Animal Handler Safety Training is required for persons who will work with animals or have significant contact with animals.
 Hazard awareness topics covered include zoonotic diseases, animal allergies, research hazards, physical injuries and sharps hazards.
 Other topics are methods to minimize personal risks of injury or disease when working with animals and medical monitoring.
-Video length is 1.5 hours.
-Complete and submit acknowledgement of training form (included with the video link, below) after viewing the training material.
+Please visit the Institutional Animal Car and Use Committee (IACUC) website for training information under the IACUC Participant Requirements.

 Animal Handler Medical Surveillance